-Fever Comfort Glycerin Tincture is a Child & Adult fever soother that is effective in managing + providing comfort when fever is present during common flu, cough or cold.
+Fever Comfort Glycerin is a Child & Adult fever soother that is helpful in managing + providing comfort when fever is present during common flu, cough or cold.
 This formula contains traditional plants that promote perspiration which cool and herbs that provide anti viral support & bodily comfort.

-Fever Comfort Herbal Tincture - Suited for Children 1 year + Adult
+Fever Comfort Herbal Glycerin - Suited for Children 1 year + Adult

 For Children aged 6 months to 1 year - See Violet Children`s Syrup